KaushikDuddala/MindWell/README.md

 ---

-**MindWell** - Breaking the Stigma, Building Support, One Connection at a Time.
+**Voices4Minds** - Breaking the Stigma, Building Support, One Connection at a Time.